Some Bizzare Records: 1981–1989

-1990–present
+1990–2025

 Some Bizzare built a reputation for madcap behavior.
 For example, during the nineties Stevo Pearce's offices, based in Mayfair, included a private chapel and confession box for would-be-signings to go through the solemn hand-over of demo tapes.
 Stevo was also partial to aggressively insulting young record shop employees at this time, should they be unfortunate enough to be working in a shop that sold Coil's recordings (the recordings that they made money from at that period in time).

 2001 saw Stevo Pearce compile a new compilation album titled I'd Rather Shout at a Returning Echo Than Kid Someone's Listening.
 It included the Soft Cell track "God Shaped Hole", recorded by the newly reformed band.
 The compilation also saw the inclusion of two tracks recorded by Cabaret Voltaire's Richard H. Kirk.
 Between 2001 and 2005, Some Bizzare's output was minimal.

 In 2006, Some Bizzare signed acts the Dark Poets, Monkey Farm Frankenstein, Meka and Mainstream Distortion.
-The compilation album Redefining the Prologue was released on October 2006 to mark the label's 25th anniversary and provides an overview of the label's output.
+The compilation album Redefining the Prologue was released in October 2006 to mark the label's 25th anniversary and provides an overview of the label's output.
 This album coincided with a Some Bizzare exhibition at the Horse Hospital arts venue in Bloomsbury, London.
-The exhibition included original artwork from bands like the The and Marc and the Mambas.
+The exhibition included original artwork from bands like The The and Marc and the Mambas.

 2007 saw Some Bizzare Records sign some new acts, including Pedro INF, a Portuguese dance music producer, and UK artist Kontour, releasing the album Scanners.
 These new artists were featured on the Some Bizzare Double Album compilation released in 2008.
 The album featured 32 new artists discovered on Myspace.
 Other acts included Risqué, who were a French/Welsh electronic group made up of Nathalie and Huw Williams.
 Their music consisted of robust driving rhythms and ethereal vocals.
 They record their music in a studio based in Barcelona.
 Huw Williams is a well established producer working with bands like "Rubikon" and "Rookie".
 The album Tie Me Up, Tie Me Down was released by Some Bizzare in August 2009.

 The band Einstürzende Neubauten actively discourages purchasing any of their releases from Some Bizzare or their American licensee, Thirsty Ear, as they have been and continue to be sold without paying any royalties to the band.

-The label is now effectively defunct.
-The website has been offline for several years and there have been no releases.
-The whereabouts of Pearce is unknown.
-The label catalog is now sold through One Little Indian.
+Stevo has since resurfaced alongside the new Some Bizzare Book "Conform to Deform", written by Wesley Doyle which released in February 2023.

+2025–present

+On October 15, 2025, the label was relaunched as a new digital platform, called the Some Bizzare Network.
+Various new projects are in development such as an official Stevo autobiography, documentary and new albums.
+The development of the platform according to Stevo has been in development for over 3 years, led by an internal development team, the project aims to be the biggest and best A&R platform.

+The back catalogue for the label is now available to purchase online from somebizzare.com.